louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Introduction

-Hemorrhoids as one of the most common chronic anorectal diseases severely affect patients’ quality of life.–Hemorrhoidectomy is utilized to treat severe hemorrhoids (especially for III or IV degree hemorrhoids) or hemorrhoids failing to respond to conservative therapies.However, hemorrhoidectomy is always associated with significant postoperative pain, which may make the patient and the surgeon anxious.
-Moreover, poor wound healing may retard return to work or daily activities.During the early period after hemorrhoidectomy, patients usually need analgesics medication to relieve postoperative pain and discomfort.
+Hemorrhoids as one of the most common chronic anorectal diseases severely affect patients' quality of life.–Hemorrhoidectomy is utilized to treat severe hemorrhoids (especially for III or IV degree hemorrhoids) or hemorrhoids failing to respond to conservative therapies.
+However, hemorrhoidectomy is always associated with significant postoperative pain, which may make the patient and the surgeon anxious.
+Moreover, poor wound healing may retard return to work or daily activities.
+During the early period after hemorrhoidectomy, patients usually need analgesics medication to relieve postoperative pain and discomfort.

-Sitz bath with warm water was well accepted as a safe postoperative care after anal surgery and routinely utilized to relieve postoperative pain and promote wound healing during the posthemorrhoidectomy period.However, recent studies have revealed that warm sitz bath did not relieve pain, promote wound healing or reduce consumption of analgesics after anal surgery but offered only a significant relief in anal burning and a marginally higher satisfaction score.Traditional Chinese medicine (TCM) has been used to treat hemorrhoids for centuries in our country.Therefore, Chinese herbal decoction, Xiaozhi decoction (XZD), was added into sitz bath as posthemorrhoidectomy care in our clinical practice due to its positive effect on pain relief.
+Sitz bath with warm water was well accepted as a safe postoperative care after anal surgery and routinely utilized to relieve postoperative pain and promote wound healing during the posthemorrhoidectomy period.
+However, recent studies have revealed that warm sitz bath did not relieve pain, promote wound healing or reduce consumption of analgesics after anal surgery but offered only a significant relief in anal burning and a marginally higher satisfaction score.
+Traditional Chinese medicine (TCM) has been used to treat hemorrhoids for centuries in our country.
+Therefore, Chinese herbal decoction, Xiaozhi decoction (XZD), was added into sitz bath as posthemorrhoidectomy care in our clinical practice due to its positive effect on pain relief.
 The aim of the current prospective study was to clarify the efficacy of sitz bath with XZD as postoperative care for patients who underwent hemorrhoidectomy.

 ---